prefect.yaml

 value for the template downstream steps.
 This helps you keep your steps consistent across edits.

-As discussed above, if you use blocks, you can template the credentials section with a block reference for secure and dynamic credentials access:
+As discussed above, if you use blocks, you can template the credentials section with

 , this push